 Table saws make it possible to cut edges as straight and clean as if they came from a factory.
 When used with the proper equipment, table saws are the undisputed champion of rip cuts.
-You know you need a table saw as much as you want one.
-But they can also be very expensive, priced out of many budgets.
+You know you need a table saw as much as you want one, but they can also be very expensive.

 Thankfully, there are affordable options on the market worth your money, but who’s to say what’s good and what’s bad?
 HealthyHandyman, that’s who.

-We did the homework and got up close and personal with the most popular models available.
+We did the homework and got up close and personal with the most popular models.
 In the end, three of these saws impressed us enough for us to recommend them to you.
-But we’re going to tell you about five of them in the following reviews so you can get some broader options.
+But we’ll examine five of them in the following reviews, so you can have broader options.

 A Quick Comparison of Our Favorites (2023)

 |Best Overall||DeWalt DW7485 Compact Jobsite Table Saw||